 Design and Construction

 Slip-on flanges are rings with a bore slightly larger than the pipe OD, allowing quick alignment and rotation before welding.
-In common shop practice, the pipe end is set back a few millimeters from the flange face so the inside fillet weld can be placed without disturbing gasket seating.
-That “easy fit-up” is the reason slip-ons are popular in utilities—but it also creates a crevice region where corrosion can start if the weld profile is poor or the service is wet and oxygenated.
+In normal shop practice, the pipe end is set back slightly from the flange face so the inside fillet weld can be placed without disturbing gasket seating.
+That easy fit-up is the main reason slip-ons are popular in utility piping—but it also creates a crevice-prone geometry if weld profile, insertion depth, or corrosion control is poor.

 Welding and Installation

-- Confirm pipe end is square and burr-free; out-of-square ends create uneven fillet size.
+- Confirm the pipe end is square and burr-free; out-of-square ends create uneven fillet size.

-- Verify flange face is perpendicular to the pipe axis; mis-squareness drives gasket seating problems later.
+- Verify the flange face is perpendicular to the pipe axis; out-of-square fit-up later shows up as gasket seating problems.

-- After welding, perform VT + PT/MT as specified; do not assume a smooth-looking toe is crack-free.
+- After welding, perform VT + PT/MT as required; do not assume a smooth toe is crack-free.

-Engineering case (installation failure): A cooling-water header repeatedly failed hydrotest at a slip-on flange.
-Root cause was an incomplete inside fillet weld combined with poor pipe squareness—water tracked through a pinhole at the weld toe.
-Fix: cut out the joint, re-fit with controlled insertion depth, complete inside weld, then PT inspection before repaint.
+Engineering case: A cooling-water header repeatedly failed hydrotest at a slip-on flange.
+Root cause was an incomplete inside fillet weld combined with poor pipe squareness.
+Water tracked through a pinhole at the weld toe.
+The fix was to cut out the joint, re-fit with controlled insertion depth, complete the inside weld, and inspect before repainting.

 Pressure and Strength

-Slip-on flanges can be manufactured in the same ASME B16.5 pressure classes as weld neck flanges, but practical usage is often restricted by fatigue and inspection considerations.
-For example, in services with vibration, thermal shock, or frequent startups/shutdowns, the fillet weld detail becomes the limiting feature—not the bolt circle.
+Slip-on flanges can be manufactured to the same ASME B16.5 classes as weld neck flanges, but practical usage is often limited by fatigue and inspection considerations.
+In vibration, thermal shock, or frequent startup-shutdown duty, the fillet-weld detail often becomes the limiting feature—not the bolt circle.

 |---|---|